Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

-The following theorem is crucial as it leads to a family of $\Delta_{CS}$ minimal trees, namely all Colless minima.
-These trees are then automatically also $N_b$ and $\Delta_{SC}$ maximal.
+The following theorem provides a family of $\Delta_{CS}$ minimal trees, namely all Colless minima.
 As a bonus, we can then easily derive the minimal value for $\Delta_{CS}$ and the maximal values for $N_b$ and $\Delta_{SC}$ from the minimal Colless and Sackin values.